NxGen Informed Prenatal Test (NIPT)

 NxGen Informed Prenatal Test screens for the following genetic disorders:

 - Down Syndrome — Caused by an extra copy of Chromosome 21.
-By age 35, a woman’s risk of having a child with Trisomy 21 is about 1 in 230 in the first trimester.
+1 in 737 babies are born with Down syndrome.

 - Edwards Syndrome — Caused by an extra copy of Chromosome 18.
-By age 35, a woman’s risk of having a child with Trisomy 18 is about 1 in 1000 in the first trimester.
+1 in 3788 babies are born with Edwards syndrome.

 - Patau Syndrome — Caused by an extra copy of Chromosome 13.
-By age 35, a woman’s risk of having a child with Trisomy 13 at delivery is about 1 in 2000.
+1 in 7784 babies are born with Patau syndrome.

 Who Should Take It?